 Board of Directors

-She received her Doctor of Veterinary Medicine degree in 1997 from the University of Florida, and worked as a small animal veterinarian and volunteered at the Jacksonville Zoological Gardens.
-A San Francisco native, she resides in the Bay Area with her two boys, four dogs and two cats.
+She received her undergraduate degree in economics from the University of California, San Diego and her Doctor of Veterinary Medicine degree in 1997 from the University of Florida.
+Dr. Haddad is a San Francisco native and resides in the Bay Area with her two rescued dogs, Finn and Ferb.

 Bill Nimmo, Treasurer

-Adam M. Roberts is CEO of Born Free USA, based in Washington, DC.
+Adam M. Roberts is former CEO of Born Free USA, based in Washington, DC.
 He helped found the organization in 2002 to bring the UK-based Born Free Foundation’s message of compassionate conservation to the American public.
 He began his animal protection and conservation career in Washington in 1991 after graduating Vassar College.
-In addition to directing Born Free USA, he serves on the Board of Directors of the Species Survival Network (SSN), a global coalition working on wildlife trade under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+He serves on the Board of Directors of the Species Survival Network (SSN), a global coalition working on wildlife trade under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 He chairs the SSN Press Committee, Financial Committee, Bear Working Group, and Animals in Captivity Working Group.
 Adam is also a Member of the Board of Humane USA, a political action committee that works to raise funds for candidates for public office who have strong positions in favor of animal protection.

 In 2003, Adam founded The $10 Club, a charity to fund poverty alleviation projects in developing countries.
 He runs the organization single-handedly, and as a volunteer.
 To date, the organization has supported work in more than 50 countries.
 He lives in Washington, DC with his wife, Stephanie, daughters Bella and Mia, two dogs, and five cats.